jnovembre/BSD-QBio/docs/index.md

 You will work on your laptop all day long. **If you don't have a laptop, please contact the course directors immediately**.

+**PLEASE NOTE THAT THE INSTALLATION INSTRUCTIONS BELOW ARE BEING UPDATED.
+PLEASE CHECK BACK AT A LATER DATE FOR THE UP-TO-DATE INSTRUCTIONS.**

 ## Installing R and the R packages